-The University of Wisconsin, a Wisconsin public employer, offers a comprehensive benefits package; you may be entitled to participate in various benefit plans that UW Systems offers.
-The Department of Employee Trust Funds is the administrator for a number of benefit programs available through Wisconsin public employers.
+The University of Wisconsin-Milwaukee, a Wisconsin public employer, offers a comprehensive benefits package.
+You may be entitled to participate in various benefit plans that the UW System offers.
+Also, the Wisconsin Department of Employee Trust Funds administers a number of benefit programs available through Wisconsin public employers.

 Making Benefits Changes